Tora0615/Server-relative/checkNetwork/README.md

 This will redirect output to NULL file.
 (A file can let output disappear.)

-or you can install mail service.
+Or you can install mail service.